paviad/tomer-fries/README.md

 Create a new credential of type "OAuth client ID", select "Web Application" as the type, and then add `https://localhost:8081` to the "Authorized JavaScript origins" and add `https://localhost:8081/auth/signin-google` to the "Authorized redirect URIs".

-Finally, rename `compose/secrets.blank.txt` to `compose/secrets.txt` and then enter the new project client id and client secret into that file.
+Then, rename `compose/secrets.blank.txt` to `compose/secrets.txt` and then enter the new project client id and client secret into that file.

+Finally, run `docker compose up -d` again in the `compose` directory.